-Sequence Button Action UNDO Rolls back the last round of changes to the notes and pad triggers added to the selected sequence.
+Sequencer Button Result UNDO Rolls back the last of round of changes to the notes and pad triggers added to the selected sequence.
 Any notes or pad triggers added since the last time you pressed REC will be removed from the sequence.
 CLEAR Clears all notes and pad triggers from the selected sequence.
-Sequence parameters remain untouched.
-OFF This is a quick way to deactivate all sequences.
+Sequence parameters remain unchanged.
+OFF Deactivates all sequences.